AEON-Project/bnb-x402/README.md

 9. **Response**: Client receives `200 OK` with `X-PAYMENT-RESPONSE` header

 > Submit the payment payload and paymentRequirements object, and let the facilitator complete the verification and settlement.
-The verification by the facilitator is all done by the contract.
-Please refer to the address:[aeon-facilitator-contract](https://github.com/AEON-Project/aeon-facilitator-contract/tree/main).

 ---